Energy Company Obligation (ECO)

 Your energy supplier should advise you if you're eligible for an ECO grant.

-Your energy supplier should advise you if you're eligible for an ECO grant.
-You can also contact the Energy Saving Trust for more details.
-Between 2013 and 2016, around 1.6 million homes had energy efficiency measures installed as part of ECO, according to the government.
+Your energy supplier should advise you if you're eligible for an ECO grant – this is also called Affordable Warmth.
+You can also contact the Energy Saving Trust for more details or Home Energy Scotland.

 To benefit from ECO, you must either own your home or have the landlord’s permission.
 Even if you are eligible, an energy supplier doesn’t have to install an energy efficient measure in your home.